Jun 08, 2023

 There is a coexistence as birds and monkeys are all around.
 Monkeys can be seen jumping around, playing with their families, and eating food remains.
 The monkeys here are bold and display an attitude as if they own this place.
 I think they are right in their own way.
 We human beings have entered their territory and habitat.
 The dilemma is always there.
 We want to go to remote, serene, peaceful natural locations for quiet time to rewind ourselves and reflect.
 We should be mindful of the existence of our fellow species on these adventurous journeys and be gentle to them and nature.

 The sessions were interactive and engaging as I got to talk with a lot of new people.
-The discussions were mostly around themes like values and theory of change etc. In between, we sneaked in to discuss out of syllabus matters with the teammates.
+The discussions were mostly around themes like values and the theory of change etc. In between, we sneaked in to discuss out-of-syllabus matters with the teammates.
 The diverse nature of the members made these discussions interesting.

-Late night chats under the starry nights, cultural events, truth and dare, sports, and long strolls on the campus added icing to the cake.
+Late-night chats under the starry nights, cultural events, truth and dare, sports and long strolls on the campus added icing to the cake.
 It was also time to catch up with the seniors and the discussions with them were enriching and encouraging.
 There was an instant connection with each other.
 I think nature has a role to play in this.
 The food was good and I think we gained a few calories during the retreat.
 The location was perfect for photography.
-Participants had a gala time photographing with friends, colleagues, and seniors, selfies and shoot reels.
+Participants had a gala time photographing with friends, colleagues, and seniors, selfies, and shooting reels.
 The light, the background, and the clean skies added more to the photographs.
 The photography sessions were also time for interesting talks with colleagues.
 The beautiful photographs will remind us of our time here.

 The thought of leaving behind all this and joining the hustle and bustle was troubling.
 As I started the journey back home, the feeling of leaving all this behind was there.
 I was imagining how it would have been if it were a monsoon season.
 The rains, the streams, and the greens; would have added more life to it.
 Kesla is not just a place but has become an emotion.
 I left the place energized, with new perspectives, connections, and learnings.